springboardmentorx5768/Project-2/Jyothi_BragBoard/PROJECT_DOCUMENTATION.md

 -Shout-outs are stored in the database with tagged user information<br>
 -Shout-out feed dynamically displays posts, tagged users, and reactions<br>
 -Supports image upload for better visual recognition<br><br>

+**Week 4 – Shout-Out Feed Enhancements & Filtering**<br><br>
+**Tasks Completed**<br>
+-Displayed all shout-outs on the main feed<br>
+-Implemented filters by department, sender, and date<br>
+-Added support for attachments or image uploads in shout-outs (optional)<br><br>
+**Implementation Details**<br>
+-Enhanced ShoutOutFeed.jsx to fetch and display all shout-outs dynamically from the backend<br>
+-Integrated backend endpoint /shoutouts/feed to return all posts along with user and tagged details<br>
+-Implemented filter functionality:<br>
+-Department filter → allows users to view shout-outs from specific departments or all<br>
+-Sender filter → view shout-outs created by specific users<br>
+-Date filter → display shout-outs from a selected date range<br>
+-Added total shout-out count in the feed section (updates automatically when filters are applied)<br>
+-Included timestamps for created and edited posts:<br>
+     - created_at shows when a shout-out was posted<br>
+     - edited_at updates only when a shout-out is edited<br>
+-Optional enhancement: Added support for displaying images or attachments in the shout-out feed<br>
+-Improved frontend UI with gradient backgrounds and smooth transitions using Tailwind CSS<br><br>
+**Output**<br>
+-Feed displays all shout-outs across departments<br>
+-Filters allow users to refine view by department, sender, and date<br>
+-Total shout-out count updates dynamically with filter selection<br>
+-Edited posts show “Edited” timestamp properly<br>
+-Attachments/images are visible in the feed for better visual engagement<br><br>